 My project Like Any Other comments on gender and ethnicity.
-It explores different ways for creating ruptures on Korean patterns.
+Traditional and hybrid Korean textiles are created through quilting and painting.
+The project explores different ways for creating ruptures on Korean patterns.
 I activate the paintings in relation to the stretcher bars, which become metaphors for framing and societal expectations for the authentic.
 Further, Korean textile is not only created through sewing and manipulating fabric to suggest a trapped, exoticized female body, but also invented by overloading the textiles with patterns that are perceived as Korean.

 The series is inspired by my experience of being seen as “the other.”
 I aim to capture the tension that arises from the divide between different social groups and the mindset of “us versus them.”
 I am directly drawing inspiration from Korean object-wrapping cloth called bojagi.
 By employing bojagi that was historically a creative outlet for Korean women who had limited contact with the outside world during the Joseon Dynasty, I consider ideas such as tradition, labor, craft, and “feminine” work.